bjurgess/cf-ups-manager/README.md

 cf add-plugin-repo CF-Community https://plugins.cloudfoundry.org cf install-plugin ups-manager -r CF-Community
 ```
-Or, if you have go installed:
+Or, if you have Go installed:
 ```
 go get -u github.com/bjurgess/cf-ups-manager cf install-plugin $GOTPATH/bin/cf-ups-manager
 ```
-Additionally, you can download the latest binary and palce the binary on your path.
+Additionally, you can download the latest binary and place the binary on your path.
 Then run:
 ```
 cf install-plugin [path/to/cf-ups-manager]
 ```